a0s6044/Agro_Feat_importance/README.md

-# Agro_Feat_importance

-## Here we train decision trees based on an input vector which we construct.
+# Feature Importance and Harvest Prediction in Agriculture

+## Combining Sentinel 2 (all bands + computed indexes), soil, field, weather to predict harvest.

+The end result of these algorithms is to a) predict harvest and b) extract importance of the input features (via SHAP) used towards that prediction.
+A coorelation matrix for features used is also computated.
+The training is based on decision trees currently.

+The method works and can be applied world-wide when just the Sentinel 2 is used.
+In Sweden we have the extra benefit of the actual data from farmers which further localized information about soil and harvest conditions.

-The Input vector construction is based on soil, weather and harvest data (related to a chosen crop - e.g. Hostvete) for all fields in a chosen region (i.e. Heddinge).
+The input vector construction is based on farmer data provided/collected related to soil, field info and harvest.
+The current version of the files requires the user to choose a crop  (e.g. Hostvete) for all fields in a user chosen region (i.e. Heddinge).
 The data timeframe starts at seeding the year before and ends at harvest for a given year.
 Data is also included from a relevant slope.tiff image as well as all 13 bands from Sentinel 2 over the same exact time frame.
 This file should run 4th after running all the files listed below.

-With the above specifications, the actual time to load and process all data can be 1 hour when looking.
-That time estimate includes running all 4 files needed for the data processing.
-The training time is much faster and may be as little at 2 minutes (in a 56 core machine - Intel® Xeon(R) CPU E5-2697 v3 @ 2.60GHz × 56) due to the parallel processing.
+With the above input requirements, the actual run time which includes loading and processing all data as well as training can be 1 hour for a region like Heddinge.
+That time estimate includes running all 4 files (see below) needed for the data processing.
+The training time itself is fast and may be as little at 2 minutes (in a 56 core machine - Intel® Xeon(R) CPU E5-2697 v3 @ 2.60GHz × 56) due to the parallel processing.

 The above time and spatial data specifications can easily be extended to much larger regions or much larger timeframes.
-Early on I have tested with 4 years instead of one year and the file worked just fine with all that data although took more time to train.
+In previous versions of the file I tested a time frame of 4 years for a specific crop (instead of the current implementation of one year) with comparable results in terms of accuracy of prediction.
+Clearly the overall time to upload and process the algorithm increased linearly with the number of data (training was very fast).

+## Order of files to be run for processing the data and subsequent training

+We now discuss the work-flow for this project. we first need to produce bounding boxes around all the soil coordinates provided in the chosen region (e.g. Heddinge).
+This is done with file storeSoilCenters.ipynb.
+The resulting file of soil coordinate centers is then used by the file cut_out_bb.py to cut out small bounding boxes from the image file slope.tiff.
+All these bounding boxes are stored in individual numpy arrays for later processing.
+Then file 3, downSent2.ipynb is run in order to download Sentinel 2 data from the region of interest which are then stored in newly created subdirectories for later processing.
+Finaly file 4, inpVecVPN_Sent2_Aug31.ipynb is run which does all the data processing and eventual trainding.
+Specifically it: a) reads the file centers.txt containing the soil coordinates and uploads the numpy arrays (i.e. the bounding boxes cut out of the slope.tiff image) and creates a feature in our input vector; b) reads in all the soil, harvest, field and weather data via VPN from t-kartor service; c) processes all data from part b to extract spatial and temporal features and stores them into the input vector dataframe; d) loads the images and bands already stored into the subdirectories e) processes these and extract spatial and temporal features which are also stored into the input vector dataframe.

 Files must be run in the following order: